 The basilica seems to have been essentially a covered version of the forum, where the people of Pompeii could meet and transact their business — and one suspects that business, rather than politics was the main topic of conversation in the Basilica.
 There are numerous graffiti scratched on the walls everywhere, mostly on mundane subjects And one suspects too that much of the real business of the town was conducted informally and that means in the baths.

 The town was ruled by two mayors known as the duo viri, who were elected annually for a single year, just like the consuls at Rome.
-The Romans clearly had an ingrained horror of having been ruled by a single man, so they always elected their chief officers in pairs and only for a single year, while there were also junior officers called aediles.
-When Pompeii was overwhelmed it seems that an election was in full swing and election posters were painted everywhere on the houses along the main street.
+The Romans clearly had an ingrained horror of being ruled by a single man, so they always elected their chief officers in pairs and only for a single year, while there were also junior officers called aediles.
+When Pompeii was overwhelmed, it seems that an election was in full swing and election posters were painted everywhere on the houses along the main street.
 Over 2,500 of these posters have been preserved, many of them from previous years; they were mostly in the form of ‘please elect Lucius Pompedius as aedile’, and was sometimes expanded in the form of ‘The fullers ask you to elect Publius Sittius as aedile, a fine young man worthy of public office’.
 It is interesting to note that even though the position of emperor had become hereditary, there was still an active democracy at the lower levels.
 It is very different from China where the chief magistrate of the town was always sent out from Peking.

 However being elected to the town council also brought with it its duties: just as in classical Athens the great plays were paid for by the rich performing a liturgy, so in imperial Rome most of the buildings were erected by the wealthy citizens.
-Later in the 3rd and 4th century this became a burden and rich tried to avoid becoming a member of the town council because of the financial impositions that were thereby incurred.
+Later in the 3rd and 4th century, this became a burden and the rich tried to avoid becoming a member of the town council because of the financial impositions that were thereby incurred.
 But in the 1st and 2nd centuries it was seen to be an honour to finance a building in your native city.

 The best example of this was the very large building erected by Eumachia.
 Eumachia was a wealthy woman.
 Her father, Lucius Eumachias, was a successful manufacturer of bricks and tiles, and she married into one of the leading families of the town.
 But it is interesting to see the extent of the powers of a wealthy woman in Roman society.